 I’m going to open up a can of worms on this topic.
 There is perhaps no more effective way to stir up debate than to bring up the topic of handgun calibers.

-First, let’s dispel a few myths: There is no such thing as a “man stopper” or a handgun caliber that is capable a “one shot stop”.
+First, let’s dispel a few myths: There is no such thing as a “man stopper” or a handgun caliber that is capable a “one shot stop.”
 Compared to their larger rifle caliber brethren, all handgun rounds seem puny and underpowered.
 That’s primarily because the handgun itself is a compromise between portability and power.
 The reason military forces don’t equip their soldiers with handguns as a primary weapon is because they’re just not as effective at quickly stopping an attacker as a rifle is.

 How does one decide what caliber to get a handgun in?
 Dave Sevigny said it best when he told us to “just get the biggest caliber you can hit with or the one you’re most comfortable with.”

-Neither is a soft shooting .32 ACP caliber pistol with a 20 round capacity necessarily appropriate.
+Neither is a soft shooting .32 ACP caliber pistol with a 20-round capacity necessarily appropriate.
 A handgun is always a compromise, which is why you should choose based on ergonomics and the firearm’s intended role first (home defense vs. concealed carry) and decide on a caliber second.

-Larger caliber ammunition is generally more expensive than smaller caliber ammunition, so you will need to add this cost difference into the equation.
+Larger caliber ammunition is generally more expensive than smaller caliber ammunition, so you need to add this cost difference into the equation.
 If you choose a larger caliber such as .357 Magnum or .45 ACP make sure that you can find ammunition that is inexpensive enough to allow you to practice regularly.

-When the ammunition shortage hit a few years ago we saw everything dry up, and the unusual calibers disappeared just as fast as the more common 9mm, but these oddball cartridges were replaced on the shelves much more slowly than the more common calibers.
+When the ammunition shortage hit a few years ago we saw everything dry up, and the unusual calibers disappeared just as fast as the more common 9mm, yet these oddball cartridges were replaced on the shelves much more slowly than the more common calibers.

 When it comes to a handgun, the last thing to look at is the actual performance of the round.
 Colonel Jeff Cooper once said about the little .25 ACP “If you must carry a .25 ACP caliber pistol, do not load it.
 For if you load it, you might use it.
 And if you shoot somebody with it, and they find out about it, they’re likely to be very upset with you.”

-Despite what anyone tells you, there is no magic number, no special caliber that will reliably stop a determined attacker.
+Despite what anyone tells you, there is no magic number, no special caliber that reliably stops a determined attacker.
 Find a pistol that fits you and your needs, whether for concealed carry or home defense, and then get it in the largest caliber you can comfortably shoot.